kraftek/awsdownload/README.md

 #Purpose
-This is a simple downloader for Sentinel-2 products from Amazon Web Services (AWS).
+This is a simple downloader for Sentinel-2 products from either Amazon Web Services (AWS) or ESA's SciHub.
-The reason of creating this downloader: AWS stores the elements of an S2 product (granules, metadata files) in a way different from the official SAFE format.
+The initial reason of creating this downloader: AWS stores the elements of an S2 product (granules, metadata files) in a way different from the official SAFE format.
 Therefore, if you want to use it with tools like Sentinel-2 Toolbox (homepage: https://sentinel.esa.int/web/sentinel/toolboxes/sentinel-2) , you have to download it in a suitable format.